Chiral Electronic Excitations in a Quasi-2D Rashba System BiTeI

-where $m^{*}$ is the effective mass of the electron (assuming an isotropic, in-plane dispersion) and \textit{k} is the quasi-momentum of the electrons within the normal plane of the polar axis, \textbf{xy}, $\eta$ denotes the helicity of the sub-band, and the factor $\alpha_R = 2 E_{R} / k_{R}$ is the ``Rashba parameter'' that describes magnitude of the k-dependent energy splitting, see Fig.\,\ref{basic}(a). $\eta = \pm$1 specifies whether the spin of the electron is parallel ($\eta = -1$) or anti-parallel ($\eta = 1$) to $\textbf{k} \times \hat{z}$.
+where $m^{*}$ is the effective mass of the electron (assuming an isotropic, in-plane dispersion) and $k$ is the quasimomentum of the electrons within the normal plane of the polar axis $\textbf{xy}$, $\eta$ denotes the helicity of the subband, and the factor $\alpha_R = 2 E_{R} / k_{R}$ is the ``Rashba parameter'' that describes the magnitude of the $k$-dependent energy splitting [see Fig.\,\ref{basic}(a)]. $\eta = \pm$1 specifies whether the spin of the electron is parallel ($\eta = -1$) or antiparallel ($\eta = 1$) to $\textbf{k} \times \hat{z}$.
 The strength of $\alpha_{R}$ depends on the interaction of the total angular momentum of the electron with the electrical potential gradients close to heavy atomic nuclei within the lattice~\cite{PETERSEN200049,PhysRevLett.107.156803,PhysRevB.85.195401}.

-In this Letter, we use polarization resolved resonant electronic Raman spectroscopy to study the continua of chiral excitations arising from transitions between helical electronic states in BiTeI.
-By scanning the energy of the incident photons, we selectively enhance distinct continua excitations at different points within the BZ, see Fig.\,\ref{basic}(c).
-The chiral excitations of the continua transform as the A$_2$ representation of the C$_{3v}$ lattice symmetry point group, which can only be observed in Raman spectra under resonant conditions~\cite{ovander1960form,placzek1959rayleigh}, thus the dispersion of spin-polarized bands in a complex solid can be selectively studied by systematic scanning of the incident photon energy.
-By comparing the resonant Raman excitation profile of the continua to calculations within three-band model, we deduce the Rashba parameters for the higher conduction bands.
-We also relate the spectroscopic data to {\it ab initio} density function theory (DFT) calculations.
+In this Letter, we use polarization-resolved resonant electronic Raman spectroscopy to study the continua of chiral excitations arising from transitions between helical electronic states in BiTeI.
+By scanning the energy of the incident photons, we selectively enhance distinct continua excitations at different points within the BZ [see Fig.\,\ref{basic}(c)].
+The chiral excitations of the continua transform as the $A_2$ representation of the $C_{3v}$ lattice symmetry point group, which can only be observed in Raman spectra under resonant conditions, thus the dispersion of spin-polarized bands in a complex solid can be selectively studied by systematic scanning of the incident photon energy.
+By comparing the resonant Raman excitation profile of the continua to calculations within the three-band model, we deduce the Rashba parameters for the higher conduction bands.
+We also relate the spectroscopic data to {\it ab initio} density functional theory (DFT) calculations.

 Single crystals of BiTeI were grown using the vertical Bridgman technique~\cite{C4CE01006J,kanou2013crystal}.
-Five-probe Hall effect and resistivity measurements were performed using a Physical Property Measurement System (PPMS) by Quantum Design to determine the carrier concentration of the crystals, which was found to be 2.3$\times 10^{19}$ cm$^{-3}$.
+Five-probe Hall effect and resistivity measurements were performed using a physical property measurement system (PPMS) by Quantum Design to determine the carrier concentration of the crystals, which was found to be $2.3\times 10^{19}$\,cm$^{-3}$.